vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 location, so it uses up more time and leaves less time for other things.

-### (local IM post / weather check) Weather check reminder for two days prior to the appointment
+### (local IM post / weather check) Weather and BART check reminder for two days prior to the appointment

 Set a weather check reminder for two days prior to the appointment.
+Also check the situation with BART, so that if there is a relevant BART advisory, I can plan accordingly (either take an earlier BART train or take AC Transit line F instead).

 ### (preparation / accuracy of testing) Reminder to skip exercise starting the day prior to the DEXA scan